Cosmic Voids in GAN-Generated Maps of Large-Scale Structure: Results

-Our \textit{voidfinder} algorithm can be summarized in four steps: [1] each pixel is classified as being either a `wall pixel' or a `void pixel', [2] the distance between every void pixel and the nearest wall pixel is calculated, [3] void centres are defined to be the locations of the most isolated void pixels (i.e., the void pixels that are farthest from a wall pixel), and [4] as part of the process of identifying underdense regions that are interconnected, the areas of the larger voids are `enhanced' to include overlapping regions of low mass density.
-The first step is performed by scanning over every pixel in the image using a circular aperture of radius $d=3$~pixels that takes the periodic boundary into account.
-If the pixel that the circular aperture is centred on contains at least $N=9$ pixels with a normalised density contrast $> -0.6$, the pixel is classified as a `wall pixel'.
-That is, if $\sim d^2$ of the pixels in the neighbourhood around the central pixel are sufficiently dense compared to the mean, the central pixel is classified as a wall pixel.
-Any pixel that is not classified as a wall pixel is classified as a 'void pixel.'
+If the pixel that the circular aperture is centered on contains at least $N=9$ pixels with a normalized density contrast $> -0.6$, the pixel is classified as a `wall pixel'.
+That is, if $\sim d^2$ of the pixels in the neighborhood around the central pixel are sufficiently dense compared to the mean, the central pixel is classified as a wall pixel.
+Any pixel that is not classified as a wall pixel is classified as a `void pixel.'
 The second step is to iterate over each void pixel and determine its distance to the nearest wall pixel.
-This is done by finding the circle of maximum radius that can be centred around each void pixel such that the circle contains no wall pixels.
+This is done by finding the circle of maximum radius that can be centered around each void pixel such that the circle contains no wall pixels.
 Following the terminology of \cite{hoylevoidsin2dfs}, we refer to these maximal circles as `holes'.

-Once all of the pixels have been classified as being either a void pixel or a wall pixel, the void centres are then identified.
+Once all of the pixels have been classified as being either a void pixel or a wall pixel, the void centers are then identified.
 To do this, we begin by sorting all holes in a given image from largest to smallest in terms of their radii.
-We then define the centre of the largest hole in the image to be the centre of the first void.
-Having found this first void centre, we then iterate over all holes.
+We then define the center of the largest hole in the image to be the center of the first void.
+Having found this first void center, we then iterate over all holes.
 If the next hole in the sorted list overlaps with any previously-identified void by more than 10\% of its own area, that hole is not considered to be an individual void and, at this point, is temporarily ignored.
-If the next hole in the sorted list does not overlap with any previously-identified void (or if the overlap is $\le 10$\% of its own area), the hole is classified as distinct void, with the centre of the hole being the void centre.
+A value of 10\% was chosen to insure only the largest hole in a local area is classified as a void, while still accounting for smaller voids that interconnect the larger voids.
+If the next hole in the sorted list does not overlap with any previously-identified void (or if the overlap is $\le 10$\% of its own area), the hole is classified as a distinct void, with the center of the hole being the void center.
 This process continues until all holes with radius $> 3$~pixels have been considered.